frankqgu/frankqgu/README.md

 # Hello, I'm Qingyang, but you can call me Frank! 👋

 ## About Me 🧑‍💻
-I'm a passionate on Machine Learning, Web development, Content Creation, and Data Science. with a strong interest in Consumer IOT.
-I enjoy tackling challenging problems, building innovative solutions, and continuously learning new technologies.
+I'm a passionate on Machine Learning, Web development, Content Creation, and Data Science.
+With a strong interest in Consumer IOT, I enjoy tackling challenging problems, building innovative solutions, and continuously learning new technologies.

 ## Skills 🚀
 - Programming Languages: Javascript, HTML, Python, CSS